HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### AWS/Native Kubernetes

 The Kubernetes platform ran on an AWS EC2 instance with the DX images installed and configured.
-In AWS/Native Kubernetes, the tests were executed in EC2 instances with 1 c5.2xlarge master node and 12 c5.4xlarge worker nodes .
-The tests also used a c5.2xlarge remote DB2 instance for the core database.
-Details about the nodes and the database instance are listed below.
+In AWS/Native Kubernetes, the tests were executed in EC2 instances with 1 c5.2xlarge master node and 12 c5.4xlarge worker nodes.
+Details about the node setup are listed below.

 - **c5.2xlarge master node**